belle2/basf2/online_book/fundamentals/hep_analyses.rst

 objects are foundamentalto understand the detector performance, but they cannot yet be directly used to perform an analysis.
 The last step is called reconstruction, and consists in running algorithm on the collection of digits to produce analysis-friendly quantities.
-The ouput of the reconstruction is are high-level variables like ECL clusters, resulting from running cluster algorithms on the ECLDigits,  tracks resulting from running the tracking algoriths over the collections of CDC, SVD and PXD hits, PID likelihood resulting from the analysis of the TOP signals.
-In teh process of recontruction the calibrations are applied, correcting for the fluctuations in the detector response.
+The output of the reconstruction is are high-level variables like ECL clusters, resulting from running cluster algorithms on the ECLDigits,  tracks resulting from running the tracking algorithms over the collections of CDC, SVD and PXD hits, PID likelihood resulting from the analysis of the TOP signals.
+In the process of reconstruction the calibrations are applied, correcting for the fluctuations in the detector response.
 These hgh-level objects are finally read by the analysis software, and turned into analysis-level
-objects: charged particles, photons, missing energies and all teh quantities used to present a physics result.
+objects: charged particles, photons, missing energies and all the quantities used to present a physics result.